Public Transit Accidents

 When MTA buses or subway incidents involve pedestrians, police reports become your gateway to government surveillance footage.
 Transit authorities preserve video evidence only when there's official documentation, no report means that crucial footage gets deleted on standard rotation schedules.

 The 90-day Notice of Claim deadline against government entities like NYCT starts ticking immediately.
 Police documentation establishes the exact time and location, which becomes essential when filing against the MTA.
-Their lawyers will challenge every detail to avoid the heightened duty of care that applies to common carriers.

 Officers also identify witnesses who might otherwise disappear into the crowd.
 Transit accidents happen fast in busy areas.
 That police interview with a bystander who saw the bus driver texting could be a pivotal piece of evidence in your case.